 - (1045-1115) Introductory presentation to the parallel sessions: “New think tanks in complex contexts: the case of Timor-Leste” by Stephen Yeo (OTT).

 - (1115-1245) Parallel sessions C:

-- Parallel session C1: “How to measure the impact of think tanks?” kickstarted by Donald Abelson (The University of Western Ontario) with a commentary by Enrique Planells-Artigot (ESIC Business & Marketing School) and Rosa Balfour (German Marshall Fund)
+- Parallel session C1: “How to measure the impact of think tanks?” kickstarted by Donald Abelson (The University of Western Ontario) with a commentary by Enrique Planells-Artigot (ESIC Business & Marketing School and Helen Tilley (ODI)

-- Parallel session C2: “City and regional think tanks: opportunities and challenges” with Ben Rogers and Joanna Corfield (Centre for London), David Gómez Alvarez (Transversal -tbc) and Luca Brunner (global foraus)
+- Parallel session C2: “Grassroots, city and regional think tanks: opportunities and challenges” with Ben Rogers and Joanna Corfield (Centre for London) and Luca Brunner (global foraus)

 - Parallel session C3: “How to move beyond financial transparency?” facilitated by Dustin Gilbreath (Transparify) and Hans Gutbrod (Transparify)+